Areas of Practice

 - Best Brief Award, Moot Court, Spring 2012

-Chris Molina represents and advises valued business clients in a broad range of industries with a focus on tax, intellectual property and litigation.
-Mr. Molina aids clients in the handling of complex tax matters including civil tax controversies and income tax planning for both individual and corporate clients.
-He additionally has extensive experience offering counsel to tax exempt organizations and regularly assists clients with all aspects of the business life cycle from entity formation to dissolution.
-Mr. Molina advises clients on real property transactions, regulatory compliance issues, trademarks, and copyrights.
-His diverse experience provides a unique outlook on business opportunities.
+Mr. Molina’s background also includes representation of individual and corporate clients with complex tax matters including civil tax controversies and income tax planning.
+He has extensive experience offering counsel to tax exempt organizations and assisting clients with all aspects of the business life cycle from entity formation to dissolution.
+He also assists clients with intellectual property matters involving trademark registration and protection.

-Mr. Molina received his B.A. in English from the University of California, Irvine, and his J.D. from the University of California, Hastings College of the Law, where he participated in the university’s tax concentration program.
-Before joining the firm, Mr. Molina began his career practicing law with one of the oldest and most widely respected law firms in Central California, representing clients in a variety of industries such as entertainment, healthcare, and agriculture.
+Mr. Molina earned his B.A. in English from the University of California, Irvine, and his J.D. from the University of California, Hastings College of the Law, where he participated in the university’s tax concentration program.
+Before joining McDonald Carano, Mr. Molina began his career practicing law with one of the oldest and most respected law firms in Central California.

 You have chosen to send an email to McDonald Carano.
 The sending or receipt of this email and the information in it does not in itself create an attorney-client relationship.
 If you are not already a client, you should not provide us with information that you wish to have treated as privileged or confidential without first speaking to one of our lawyers.
 If you provide information before we confirm that you are a client and that we are willing and able to represent you, we may not be required to treat that information as privileged, confidential, or protected information, and we may be able to represent a party adverse to you.